 The second dialogue is conducted in connection to the salary review.
 You will jointly evaluate the results and discuss how the outcomes correspond to the goals as agreed during the first dialogue.
 The evaluation is linked to the salary setting and is based on the salary criteria.
-Read more about this in "salary as a management tool" below.
+Read more about this in "salary as a policy instrument" which you find in the link "salary revision" below.

 Performance management dialogues are mandatory for managers and employees and the manager is responsible for ensuring they are held.

 Below, you can find more information about the performance management dialogues.
 You also find templates that provide additional support in the form of suggested questions to ask during the performance management dialogue 1.
 The questions are linked to the salary criteria for each occupational category.